sayantansnl/list_comprehension/README.md

 List comprehension is a super concise way to create a new list by applying an expression or a condition to each item in an existing list.

 Consider the following example.
-We create a new list containing only even numbers from an existing list using a for-loop.
+We create a new list containing only even numbers from an existing list using a `for` loop.

 ```
 res = []